libretiny-eu/libretiny/README.md

 </div>

-PlatformIO development platform for LN882H, BK7231 and RTL8710 IoT chips.
+PlatformIO development platform for BK7231 and RTL8710 and LN882H IoT chips.

 The main goal of this project is to provide a usable build environment for IoT developers.
 While also providing vendor SDKs as PlatformIO cores, the project focuses on developing working Arduino-compatible cores for supported families.
 The cores are inspired by Espressif's official core for ESP32,